ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/add-container-json.md

 Every service folder must have a `container.json` file that configures the service.
 Lets add one to the repo we just cloned.

-1. Open the `tutorial-hosting/hosting` folder in a code editor
+1. Open the `tutorial-hosting` folder in a code editor
-2. Create a new file inside and name it `container.json`
+2. Create a new file named `container.json` inside the `hosting` folder.
-3. Paste this code into it
+3. In that file, paste this code:

 ```application/json
 {